 I'm not sure I buy that, because Cubs starting pitching has been very good this year; with some better bullpen work, maybe they could have been at least a .500 team this year, with the hope of building on that for 2014.

 And here's another factor.
 Signing Robinson Cano would do another thing: just as with the Soriano signing in 2006, it would show the fanbase that the Cubs are ready and willing to compete, perhaps a little earlier than some artificial "timetable" that's been set by the front office.
 If you are going to simply wait for all the "waves and waves" of talent to be placed in the lineup and asked to produce, they're not going to magically lift the team to the postseason in 2015.
 They could struggle at first.
-It could be 2017 or 2018 before they're.
+It could be 2017 or 2018 before they're All-Stars.

 In my view, putting teams full of DFA guys and waiver-wire pickups and never-were minor-leaguers who have a couple of hot weeks in the major leagues on the field at Wrigley is disrespectful to the paying customer.
 To that, you'll likely say, "Just stop buying season tickets, then."
 Beyond the fact that this is not an option for me, for many reasons that I have explained here on multiple occasions, you aren't saying that just to me.
 You're essentially telling everyone who wants to see a major-league product on the field to stay away until the young players magically become superstars.
 You've seen, in the cases of Wood and Prior in particular, how difficult this is to actually accomplish.
 Even Jeff Samardzija opined, after the Matt Garza deal, that maybe the Cubs were dumping too much: